-I am particularly concerned with the poor and those excluded from society and all too often forgotten: the handicapped and disabled, the old and the sick, orphans, dispossessed minorities and other disadvantaged people.
+I am particularly concerned with the poor and the marginalised, as well as those all too often forgotten: the handicapped and disabled, the old and the sick, orphans, dispossessed minorities and other disadvantaged people.

-Experience shows that properly structured, help to self-help' is often the best form of aid that we can provide.
-That we cannot help everyone, everywhere, goes without saying.
+Experience shows that properly structured, help to self-help'is often the best form of aid that we can provide.
+It goes without saying, that we cannot help everyone, everywhere.
 But together let us try to reach as many people as possible."

-It is in this spirit and on these principles that the staff of the Schmitz Foundations carry forward their founder's work.
+It is in this spirit and on the basis of these principles that the staff of the Schmitz Foundations carry forward their founder's work.

-We, the staff, together with the Board of Trustees of the W. P. Schmitz Foundation (Thun) and the W. P. Schmitz Foundation (Düsseldorf) are totally committed to the aims of our founder and continue with his work in his spirit.
+We, the staff, together with the Board of Trustees of the W. P. Schmitz Foundation (Thun) and the W. P. Schmitz Foundation (Düsseldorf) are totally committed to the aims of our founder and continue his work in his spirit.